 by removing mites from each other(1)

 with their mandibles.
-The mite avoids this by mimicking the bee's features make detection more difficult.
-This includes its chemical signature(2)
+The mite avoids this by mimicking the bee's features to make detection more difficult.
+This includes the bee's chemical signature(2)

 .
 I have found no references discussing visual and tactile mimicry in V. destructor

 One difference between the appearance of the terga and the mite's dorsal shell is that the bee's setae are longer and thicker, and the spines along their length are longer and more numerous.
-Note, though, mite likely adapted to mimic its natural host Apis cerana
+Note, though, the mite presumably adapted to mimic its natural host Apis cerana

 .
 It was only introduced to A. mellifera